gene-git/wg-client/README.rst

 New or Interesting
 ==================

+* ssh listener is now auto restarted if it exits unexpectedly.
+  There are normal, quite common situations where ssh process can exit prematurely.
+  For example:

+   * After sleep/resume (longer than tcp timeout)
+   * if remote server sshd restarts (reboot for example)
+   * changing IP address (happens when location changes. e.g. Move from hotel to starbucks)

+  Code now detects this and automatically restarts the ssh listener.

+  This is now much more convenient for the user. wireguard it self is robust against the same changes since it uses udp, and now just start vpn and start ssh and the app will handle keeping everything running.

 * As root *--status* now shows ssh/resolv for all users if they have ssh/resolv monitor

 * Auto fix of resolv.conf (new option *--fix-dns-auto-start*)